muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 - Devoid: Ignorance
 - Logical: Boolean
-- Numeric: Integer, Fraction
-- Locational: Calendar Time, Calendar Duration, Calendar Instant, Geographic Point
+- Integral: Integer
 - Stringy: Bits, Blob, Text
 - Identifier: Nesting

-- Collective: Pair, Tuple, Lot, Interval
+- Collective: Pair, Tuple, Lot

+- Fractional: Fraction
+- Locational: Calendar Time, Calendar Duration, Calendar Instant, Geographic Point

 - Discrete: Array, Set, Bag, Mix
-- Continuous: Interval Set, Interval Bag
+- Continuous: Interval, Interval Set, Interval Bag
-- Relational: Tuple Array, Relation, Tuple Bag
+- Relational: Heading, Tuple Array, Relation, Tuple Bag
 - Generic: Article, Excuse

-- Source Code: Heading, Renaming
+- Source Code: Renaming

 A *possrep* corresponds to the concept of a *data type*, where the latter is characterized by a set of *values*, and one may choose to use those